aviskase/aviskase.github.io/content/articles/2018-03-20-en-rtm-for-task-management.md

-Title: Remember The Milk for task management
+Title: Remember The Milk for Task Management
+Date: 2018-03-20

 Today I received a letter from [Remember The Milk](https://www.rememberthemilk.com/) that I had won a free year of Pro.
 That's great, yet I feel a bit sad because somehow everyone talks about every other todo app and not RTM.